stanford-crfm/levanter/docs/Blog-Post.md

 - We are release a suite of music models trained on the [Lakh MIDI](https://colinraffel.com/projects/lmd/) corpus.
 The largest, 750M parameter one is available [here](https://huggingface.co/stanford-crfm/music-large-100k).
  Please see [John Thickstun](https://johnthickstun.com/)'s [blogpost](XXX) for more, and a cool demo page!
-- We also have a new 1.4 billion parameter of the [Backpack Model](http://backpackmodels.science/) architecture developed by [John Hewitt](https://nlp.stanford.edu/~johnhew/) and coauthors.
+- We also have a new 1.4B parameter checkpoint of the [Backpack Model](http://backpackmodels.science/) architecture developed by [John Hewitt](https://nlp.stanford.edu/~johnhew/) and coauthors.
   This model is available [here](https://huggingface.co/stanford-crfm/levanter-backpack-1b).
 - [Levanter GPT](https://huggingface.co/stanford-crfm/levanter-gpt) is a 1.5B parameter GPT-2 model trained on the
   [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/) corpus.
-- Hot off the presses, we have a 1.5B model trained on the [Pile](https://pile.eleuther.ai/) corpus.
+- We have a 1.5B GPT-2 model trained on the [The Pile](https://pile.eleuther.ai/) corpus.
   This model is available [here](https://huggingface.co/stanford-crfm/levanter-gpt-pile).
 This model can serve as a common baseline for future experiments.